Skip to main content

 • Easier code modification: Unit tests allow you to modify code with confidence, as they can ensure that changes haven't broken anything.

-Creating and Configuring an MSTest Project
+Creating and configuring an MSTest test project

-Have an existing C# project (for example, MonProjet).
-Otherwise:
+Prerequisites: have an existing C# project

 mkdir MyProjectSolution # Create a folder for the project if needed